FANTASIES, FABLES AND TRADITIONS

 First; try and nullify them.
-See if there is some way they can be pointed at other verses that have nothing to do with your subject, or even with the obvious subject being discuses in the Bible.
+See if there's some way they can be pointed at other verses that have nothing to do with your subject, or even with the obvious subject being discuses in the Bible.
 Be patient, it can be done.
 Theologians and preachers do it all the time.
 Evidence of this is the many doctrines and denominations that are flooding the world.
 Why, even Atheists use the Bible to support their view.

-Third; if after you have nullified the word or verses, and flooded them with words and ballyhoo, you find you still feel a need to do more (maybe just to help salve your guilty conscience, or to justify your stance to your grade school son or daughter who just isn't buying your baloney), try this:
+Third; if after you've nullified the word or verses, and flooded them with words and ballyhoo, you find you still feel a need to do more (maybe just to help salve your guilty conscience, or to justify your stance to your grade school son or daughter who just isn't buying your baloney), try this:

-If hearing the experts say God meant other than what He said still doesn't satisfy your conscience, do this (it's a sure-fire way of working through moral roadblocks used often by denominations, cults and other such mind bending organizations):
+If hearing the experts say God meant other than what He said still doesn't satisfy your conscience, do this (it's a sure-fire way of working through moral roadblocks used often by denominations, cults and other such mind-bending organizations):

-I will assure you; the more bazaar and outrageous your Fantasy is, the more people will flock to it and accept it as fact ("Believe," and "Faith," thereby "Salvation"), which will make you famous as a Theologian and an "Expert on the Word of God," and what's more, lend support to your own twisted view and, hopefully at least, shut up your nagging conscience, kids, wife and Mother-in-law - if they are in fact still bothering to visit you in the sanitarium they've placed you in.
+I will assure you; the more bazaar and outrageous your Fantasy is, the more people will flock to it and accept it as fact ("Believe," and "Faith," thereby "Salvation"), which will make you famous as a Theologian and an "Expert on the Word of God," and what's more, lend support to your own twisted view and, hopefully at least, shut up your nagging conscience, kids, wife and Mother-in-law, if they are in fact still bothering to visit you at the sanitarium they've placed you in.

-Your readers must be able to take what they have learned from you and tell their friends and family what they've learned without getting a sideways look.
-Tell a person they have lovely hair and they will buy your every word (as long as your every word also fits what they want to hear).
+Your readers must be able to take what they've learned from you and tell their friends and family what they've learned without getting a sideways look.
+Tell a person they have lovely hair and they'll buy your every word (as long as your every word also fits what they want to hear).
 Tell a person that their hair is a mess, and they will go elsewhere looking for a better judge of hair.
 Tell a person they can go to Heaven without doing anything but what they're already doing, and you have a loyal follower.
 Tell them they must give up everything and follow Jesus faithfully (like Jesus told the rich young ruler), and people will shy away from you.